sub-arjun/phosphobot/scripts/feetech/README.md

 4. After programming your servo and replacing it, you then need to **recalibrate** your robot arm. ([Example with SO-100 and phosphobot](https://www.youtube.com/watch?v=65DW8yLcRmM))

-## Troubleshooting communication issues with Feetech STS3215
+## Troubleshooting communication issues with Feetech STS3215 servomotors

 Here are some common error messages when dealing with Feetech.